Topics And Methods In American Studies (Core Course B) HIST5066

 Requirements of Entry

-The essay assignment consists of a journal, kept during the first and second semesters, featuring a critical evaluation of the presentations and lectures in the American Studies lecture series.
-The series will normally feature approximately 10 such lectures and presentations, and students will be required to submit journal entries of approximately 1,000 words each for at least 6 of these.
-Guidelines will be provided, and students will receive critical feedback on their 1st two entries.
+The essay assignment consists of a reflective journal, kept during the first and second semesters, featuring a critical evaluation of the presentations and lectures in the American Studies lecture series.
+The series will normally feature approximately 10 such lectures and presentations, and students will be required to submit journal entries of approximately 750 words each for at least 6 of these.
+Guidelines will be provided, and students will receive formative feedback on their first two entries in preparation for summative feedback on the assignment as a whole.
 This assignment is intended to train students in the evaluation of different disciplinary approaches, as well as hone their appreciation and understanding of presentation skills.